S4BIN/full-stack_youtube_clone/README.md

 # full-stack_youtube_clone

 ## Project Description
-The YouTube Clone project is a web application created using HTML, CSS, JavaScript, XAMPP, PHP, and MySQL.
+The YouTube Clone project is a web application created using HTML, CSS, JavaScript, PHP, and MySQL.
 The purpose of this project is to replicate the main page of YouTube, providing users with a familiar interface and functionalities.
 The clone includes a sign-up and log-in feature, allowing users to create accounts and log in to access additional features.

 ## Main Features
 1. Sign-Up and Log-In: Users can register for an account and log in to access personalized features.